roderickmonk/rod-monk-sample-repo/README.md

 (currently in progress)
 <ul>
 <li>Currently on the server side, TypeScript is being used to transpile from *.ts files to *.js files.
 Nevertheless, the move to TypeScript is only superficial and is a work in progress.</li>
-<li>The client is using the Angular 1 framework, but it is expected that the project will be moved to Angular 2 over time.
+<li>The client is using the Angular 1 framework, but it is expected that the project will be moved to Angular 2 over time.</li>
+<li>The API is not fully REST-ful.
+It will be modified to make it so.
+Some consideration is being made to re-implement using 'loopback'</li>
+<li>Permissions management is awkwardly implemented.
+This to be improved to use Access Control Lists.</li>
 </ul>

 <h4>Database</h4>